xbeat/Machine-Learning/README.md

 One-Hot Encoding is a technique used in machine learning to represent categorical data as binary vectors.
 It is particularly useful when working with algorithms that require numerical input, as it transforms categorical variables into a format that can be easily understood by the model.

+## Classification Concepts and Decision Trees

+Introduction to Classification

+Classification is a fundamental task in machine learning where we predict the category of an input based on its features.
+It's widely used in various fields, from medicine to technology.

 ## Unveiling Explainable AI (XAI) with Python

 Introduction to Explainable AI (XAI)